-Director of Nalonda Publishing House, Zakir Hussain, said: “The book fair is gaining momentum today.
-We have already sold a satisfactory number of books.
+Director of Nalonda publishing house, Zakir Hussain, said: “The book fair is gaining momentum.
+We have already sold a satisfactory number of books in the afternoon.

 Many children, accompanied by tutors, came to the children’s corner in the morning to buy their favorite books.

-Kader Babu, publisher of Babui Prokash, said, “We have already brought 15 new books for children and 10 more are in the works.
+Kader Babu, publisher of Babui Prokash, said, “We have already brought 15 new books for children and 10 more are in the pipeline.
 We get good responses from the kids.

 Some visitors have complained about difficulties in finding the stalls they want.

 ‘It is very difficult to find a stand in the fairground because the map of allocated stands is not very available.
 The book fair authorities should install the card in certain places,” said visitor Mizanur Rahman.

 “It is quite difficult to go to the information booth every time to find out the location of a booth in such a big funfair,” said Shohel Rana from Narayanganj.

 Ashraful Kabir, a former student from the University of Dhaka, said: “I collected catalogs and made a list of new books.
 I will start buying the books later.

 Mahfuz Emran, a student at East West University, said, “I came to the fair with my friends.
 I bought Himu Samagra by Humayun Ahmed and am now looking for new novels.